ismailfer/dukascopy-api-websocket/README.md

 You can either subscribe to topOfBook; or to the full order book:

-To subscribe to Top of Book:
+To subscribe to Top of Book with the configured list of instruments:
 * CONNECT : `ws://localhost:9081/ticker?topOfBook=true`

+To subscribe to Top of Book; with custom list of instruments
+* CONNECT : `ws://localhost:9081/ticker?topOfBook=true&instIDs=EURUSD,EURJPY,USDJPY,AUDUSD`

-To subscribe to Order Book (10 levels):
+To subscribe to Order Book (10 levels) with the configured list of instruments:
 * CONNECT : `ws://localhost:9081/ticker?topOfBook=false`

+To subscribe to Order Book; with custom list of instruments
+* CONNECT : `ws://localhost:9081/ticker?topOfBook=false&instIDs=EURUSD,EURJPY,USDJPY,AUDUSD`

 Top Of Book Payload is a JSON object (`application/json`)